 "It has usually not been a problem that people forgo medical treatment," she said.

-The family-only movement isn't just changing the way people pay, it's changing the way they work.
+The movement isn't just changing the way people pay, it's changing the way they work.
 Because of managed treatment's low reimbursement rates on insurance contracts must limit their time with each patient.

 Giebel, a typical example, said she would have to double her patient load to make ends meet if she relied on insurance — something she can't imagine.
 "How can you possibly talk about prevention of cancer and heart disease when you're seeing patients every 12 minutes?" she asked.

-family-only patients rave about the quality of attention.
+Patients rave about the quality of attention.

 "They take time here with you," said Jesse Rainwater, a 59-year-old church pastor from Bellevue, Wash., who credits Cherewatenko with teaching him to manage his diabetes.
 "They don't just bring you in and run you out like a bunch of cattle.
 You feel like you're loved."

-The family-only approach evokes Norman Rockwell-tinged visions of being paid with chickens.
+The approach evokes Norman Rockwell-tinged visions of being paid with chickens.
 The simplicity is tempting, but the truth is many people went without preventive health treatment in those "good old days."
 A $50 charge can be powerful incentive to delay seeing until you're in pain — which can lead to more expensive health problems later.

-"Medicine used to be a family-only business, and there were certainly many people who didn't have the cash," said Caplan, the medical ethicist. who insist on also have an ethical obligation to help people who can't afford the fee, he said — even if it means accepting chickens.
+"Medicine used to be a business, and there were certainly many people who didn't have the cash," said Caplan, the medical ethicist. who insist on also have an ethical obligation to help people who can't afford the fee, he said — even if it means accepting chickens.

 crusaders acknowledge the need for some type of insurance.
 Without it, expensive surgery or hospitalization would force most people into bankruptcy.
 But they think health insurance should work more like car insurance: you pay for the routine maintenance and little dings yourself, and insurance pays for more expensive repairs.